Are you considering doing some electrical work in your own home? Whether it's just swapping…

-- Check – electrical cords for signs wear.
+- Check – electrical cords for signs of wear.
 Replace frayed or cracked cords to prevent shock and fires.

 - Fix – electrical problems right away.
-If fuses blow often, circuit breakers trip often, switches get hot or people are shocked, something is wrong.
+If fuses blow often, circuit breakers trip often, switches get hot, or people are shocked, something is wrong.

 Outdoor Electrical Outlet Safety

-Having an outdoor outlet can be a huge convenience, but they can be a safety concern too.
+Having an outdoor outlet can be a huge convenience, but it can be a safety concern too.
 Here are a few tips to help your family avoid those unneeded emergencies caused by those pesky outdoor electrical outlets.

 - Water hazards – When installing outlets, remember to be sure they are not placed near a water source.

 - Outlet Covers – Always have covers for your outside electrical outlets.
 This can keep them clean of dirt and grime that could cause malfunctions.